trevyn/turbocharger/README.md

 ## > WORK IN PROGRESS <

-A seamless RPC layer for connecting a web frontend to a Rust backend server via WASM.
+A seamless, fully typed RPC layer for connecting a web frontend to a Rust backend server via WASM.

 `#[turbocharger::turbocharge]` automatically makes _backend_ async functions, e.g.: